 - The phase of care: initial (A), subsequent (D), or sequela (S)

-S22.4XXA – Multiple rib fractures after a car accident (first visit)
+For example: S22.4XXA – Multiple rib fractures after a car accident (first visit)

 Muscular or Soft Tissue Pain